BigDataIA-Spring2023-Team-08/assignment-01/README.md

 ## Abstract
 The task involves building a data exploration tool for a geospatial startup.
 The tool utilizes publicly available data sources, specifically the NexRad and GOES satellite datasets, to make it easier for data analysts to download data.
 The data sources can be found on the National Oceanic and Atmospheric Administration (NOAA) website and the tool has several capabilities to support data exploration and download.
 This work can help one:

 - Access the publicly available SEVIR satellite radar data in a highly interactive & quick way
 - Scrap the data from public AWS S3 buckets to store them into a personal S3 bucket making it convenient to then perform additional tasks or use these saved files from your personal bucket.
 Government’s public data can always be hard to navigate across but we make it easy with our application
+- Get files through the application by 2 options: searching by fields or directly entering a filename to get the URL from the source
 - View the map plot of all the NEXRAD satellite locations in the USA